Tarot Card Layout: Advice and Readings-Motherpeace Deck

 The Minor Arcana cards are said to represent the inner workings and self influence, of the seeker.
-The Major Arcana are supposed to represent the influence of the Universe at work, helping and guiding us in the right direction.
+The Major Arcana represent the influence of the Universe at work, helping and guiding us in the right direction.

 How the Cards are Read & What They Mean

-The meaning of individual cards is determined by the picture on the card, the suit it belongs to, whether it is a Minor or Major Arcana card.
+- The meaning of individual cards is determined by the picture on the card, the suit it belongs to, whether it is a Minor or Major Arcana card.

-As the reader is shuffling the cards, she (or he), thinks about the seeker, the circumstance, the issues the seeker has presented.
+- As the reader is shuffling the cards, she (or he) thinks about the seeker, the circumstance, the issues the seeker has presented.
 The reader will ask the seeker to focus on a question they want answered regarding their life circumstance etc. When the reader feels the cards are sufficiently shuffled, she then cuts the deck three times to the left, using the left hand.
 Sometimes the seeker is asked if they want to cut the cards.

-I touch on the darker side, if appropriate and necessary, to get an accurate reading, and to remind the seeker that sometimes life has bumps in the road, hiccups.
+- I do touch on the darker side now, if appropriate and necessary, to get an accurate reading and to remind the seeker that sometimes life has bumps in the road, hiccups.
 Sometimes we need to call upon our endurance and courage to walk through our fears.